NonaSoftware/STEMPathways/README.md

 [Article 1](https://newatlas.com/science/colossal-woolly-mammoth-de-extinction/).
 [Article 2](https://medlineplus.gov/genetics/understanding/genomicresearch/genomeediting/)

-After finishing the articles above, we’ll start off with a dictionary called amino_acids (below) and iterate over a sequence to produce the desired protein.
+After finishing the articles above, we’ll take this [mRNA codon to amino acid table](https://www.shsu.edu/academics/agricultural-sciences-and-engineering-technology/documents/mRNAcodonchart.pdf) and make a dictionary out of it called amino_acids.
+Then take amino_acids (below) and iterate over a sequence to produce the desired protein.

 While a typical dictionary wil have you search for a keyword and find the definition(s), a dictionary in python has a unique key that produces a value.
-For example, if you wanted to access the dictionary amino_acids and get the value from ATA, you would refer to `amino_acids[‘ATA’]` and get the value `I` as below
+For example, if you wanted to access the dictionary amino_acids and get the value from ATA, you would refer to amino_acids[‘ATA’] and get the value ‘I’ as below
 ```
 amino_acids['ATA']
 'I'